cjmakin/flavora/README.md

 ## Goals

-- Build a web app that allows users to generate declicious and perhaps questionable new food recipes.
+- Build a web app that allows users to generate declicious and maybe questionable new food recipes.
 - Allow users to choose from a list of ingredients (900+) and save them to their "pantry".
 All items in a user's pantry will be passed into the ChatGPT API query, with the option to add additional items.
 - Allow users to save food preferences (i.e. vegitarian, pescatarian, vegan, etc.) which will then be passed into the ChatGPT API query.
 - Allow user's to save all of their generated recipes into their own "Cookbook".